ropensci/roweb/_posts/plater-blog-post.md

 With the package in place, I started getting ready to submit it to CRAN, but I wanted to get more feedback first and rOpenSci seemed perfect for that.

-It turned out that the improvements started even before I got any feedback began.
+It turned out that the improvements started even before I got any feedback.
 As I prepared to submit the package to rOpenSci, I went through their [thorough guide](https://github.com/ropensci/onboarding#how-to-submit-your-package-for-review)  to make sure `plater` met all of the requirements.
 This process made me aware of best practices and motivated me to handle niggling little details like using consistent `snake_case`, making sure all of the documentation was clear, and creating a code of conduct for contributors.
 In all, I made 22 commits preparing for submission.

 The review process itself led to even more improvement.
-Two [generous](http://deanattali.com/) [reviewers](http://www.juliagustavsen.com/) and an [editor](https://scottchamberlain.info/) spent multiple hours reading the code, testing the functions, and thinking about how to make it more useful.
+Two generous reviewers ([Julia Gustavsen](http://www.juliagustavsen.com/) and [Dean Attali](http://deanattali.com/)) and an [editor](https://scottchamberlain.info/) spent multiple hours reading the code, testing the functions, and thinking about how to make it more useful.
 Their thoughtful suggestions resulted in many changes to the package (I made 61 commits responding to the reviews) that made it more robust and useful.
 Among others:

 * Make `add_plate` more easily pipeable by reordering the arguments
 * Add a function `check_plater_format` to test if a file is formatted correctly